How to make sourdough - step by step

 – Greek yogurt or honey

-You can add a teaspoon of plain Greek yogurt or a teaspoon of sugar or honey to start the fermentation process, or simply gently kickstart the first feeding process.
+At the very beginning, you can add a teaspoon of plain Greek yogurt or a teaspoon of sugar or honey .
+This will help start the fermentation process, in short, it will gently kick-start the first feeding process.

 How to make sourdough step by step